Black Dahlia: Grand jury and aftermath

 By the spring of 1947, Short's murder had become a cold case with few new leads.
 Sergeant Finis Brown, one of the lead detectives on the case, blamed the press for compromising the investigation through journalists' probing of details and unverified reporting.
 In September 1949, a grand jury convened to discuss inadequacies in the LAPD's homicide unit based on their failure to solve numerous murders—especially those of women and children—in the previous several years, Short's being one of them.
-In the aftermath of the grand jury, further investigation was done on Short's past, with detectives tracing her movements between Massachusetts, California and Florida, and also interviewed people who knew Short in Texas and New Orleans.
+In the aftermath of the grand jury, further investigation was done on Short's past, with detectives tracing her movements between Massachusetts, California and Florida, and also interviewing people who knew Short in Texas and New Orleans.
 However, the interviews yielded no useful information in the murder.

 Suspects and confessions

 The notoriety of Short's murder has spurred a large number of confessions over the years, many of which have been deemed false.
 During the initial investigation, police received a total of sixty confessions, most made by men.
 Since that time, over 500 people have confessed to the crime, some of whom had not even been born at the time of her death.
 Sergeant John P. St. John, an LAPD detective who worked the case until his retirement, stated, "It is amazing how many people offer up a relative as the killer."

 In 2003, Ralph Asdel, one of the original detectives on the case, told the Times that he believed he had interviewed Short's killer, a man who had been seen with his sedan parked near the crime scene in the early morning hours of January 15, 1947.
 A neighbor driving by that day stopped to dispose of a bag of lawn clippings in the lot when he saw a parked sedan, allegedly with its right rear door open; the driver of the sedan was standing in the lot.
-His arrival apparently startled the owner of the sedan, who approached his car and peered in the window before returning to the sedan and driving away.
+The neighbor's arrival apparently startled the owner of the sedan, who approached the neighbor's car and peered in the window before returning to the sedan and driving away.
 The owner of the sedan was followed to a local restaurant where he worked, but was ultimately cleared of suspicion.

-Suspects remaining under discussion by various authors and experts include a doctor named Walter Bayley, proposed by former Times copyeditor Larry Harnisch; Times publisher Norman Chandler, whom biographer Donald Wolfe claims impregnated Short; Leslie Dillon, Joseph A. Dumais, Artie Lane, Mark Hansen, Francis E. Sweeney, Woody Guthrie, Bugsy Siegel, Orson Welles, George Hodel, Hodel's friend Fred Sexton, George Knowlton, Robert M. "Red" Manley, Patrick S. O'Reilly, and Jack Anderson Wilson.
+Suspects remaining under discussion by various authors and experts include a doctor named Walter Bayley, proposed by former Times copy editor Larry Harnisch; Times publisher Norman Chandler, whom biographer Donald Wolfe claims impregnated Short; Leslie Dillon; Joseph A. Dumais; Artie Lane; Mark Hansen; Francis E. Sweeney; folk singer Woody Guthrie, who was briefly a suspect but cleared; mobster Bugsy Siegel and filmmaker Orson Welles, neither of whom were ever suspects in the murder; George Hodel; Hodel's friend Fred Sexton; George Knowlton; Robert M. "Red" Manley; Patrick S. O'Reilly; and Jack Anderson Wilson.